gennycm/mobile-comp-project/README.md

 Relocation and travelling are always challenging.
 Usually, when people plan to come to a new city, they will have various questions/doubts concerning their preparations, weather, things to know, things to do, finding accommodations, understanding culture & geography of the city, attractions, entertainment, bus connectivity, as well as immigration rules, regulations, and guidelines.

 To find out the answers for these, they will have to visit various websites and collect information from all those sites separately.
 Working on various sites could be overwhelming and baffling for users.
-All information in one application indorses simplicity and could possibly save a lot of time.
+All information in one application provides simplicity and could possibly save a lot of time.
 As our app will have all information for a visitor/traveler, by using our app people can plan every activity such as finding a place to stay, selecting a place according to preferred neighborhood & bus connectivity, relish their favorite cuisine at the nearest restaurant, getting involved with their community events, plan for their favorite sports games, etc.

 ## Technical matters